Lost & Found

 The Craven Pamlico Animal Services Center attempts to return lost animals to their owners and picks up stray animals found by members of our community.

 Each month we receive dozens of reports of lost animals.
 If you have lost your pet, we recommend that you come to the Animal Services Center and look through the animals in our kennels.
 Also fill out a lost report with the Animal Control staff.
-Be certain to fill the report out in detail and bring a recent picture of your pet if possible.
+It is highly recommended that you email a picture of your lost animal to the email address above.

 Remember - Your pet is required by law to wear a rabies tag at all times.
 Pets with tags have a much better chance of being reunited with their owners.
 Microchipping is another means to identify your animal.
 A microchip is a small computer chip (about the size of a grain of rice) that is inserted under the skin between the animal's shoulder blades.
 The microchip contains a unique number that is linked to the owner's contact information.
 Craven Pamlico Animal Services Center offers microchipping for $10.00.
 Please call our office for more information.